 Have you ever thought of a quote from the Bible out of the blue?
 Has a promise or instruction from God ever suddenly popped into your head?

 Don’t dismiss these moments as just a random memory.
-We are told that the Holy Spirit will bring to our memory God’s word.
-Trust it when it happens to you.
+The Holy Spirit will bring to our memory God’s word.
+All in all, you can trust it when it happens to you.

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one will snatch them out of my hand.
 John 10:27-28

-Hearing God’s voice through your thought life and in your head (rather than hearing the audible voice of God) can be a real blessing on your life.
+However, sensing God’s voice through your thought life and in your head can be a real blessing on your life.
 In John 10 we see Jesus describing how His sheep, or His followers, know His voice.
-Jesus is using a very simple example, of a sheep knowing the sound of the voice of the one who cares for them, to illustrate how our relationship with God can be.
+Jesus is using a very simple example, of a sheep knowing the sound of the voice to illustrate how our relationship with God can be.

 Have you ever had a slightly random idea pop into your head?
 Do you think of things you want to encourage people with, that you never would have thought of yourself?
 Do you get ‘gut feelings’ of which decision you should make?
 These can all be hallmarks of hearing God’s voice.